sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/Paper/draft.md

 date: 11 April 2024

 bibliography: draft.bib

 ---

 # Summary
 The CUTE CubeSat mission captures near ultraviolet (NUV) spectral images from various exoplanets as it orbits Earth.
-These images often suffer from significant background noise due to environmental factors like detector temperature, scattered light, spacecraft jitter, etc., which can often be challenging to account for.
+These images often suffer from significant background noise due to environmental factors such as detector temperature, scattered light, spacecraft jitter, etc., which can often be challenging to account for.
 The `CUTE CubeSat Proxy Pixel Pipeline` was developed specifically to address the challenge of background noise in the spectral images of the exoplanets observed by CUTE.

 The process involves finding "Proxy Pixel Matches" (pixels with similar behaviors across every image) to predict the behavior of the percentage of a pixel value that is noise-induced.
 Further polishing of the images is done by infilling the images based on certain patterns seen in the images (Gaussian Fitting) as well as eliminating the cosmic rays that infiltrate the image (done with the Python package lacosmic [@lacosmic]).